Mortgage

 Get offers Ready to get customized lender offers?
 Get Personalized Rates Today

-Rent-to-own programs are an appealing option for low-income buyers, because you don’t have to save up a down payment and pay rent at the same time.
-But there are potential downsides, including fees and potentially paying above-market rent.
+Rent-to-own programs are an appealing option for low-income buyers, as you don’t have to save up for a down payment and pay rent at the same time.
+But there are potential downsides, including fees and possibly paying above-market rent.
 Make sure you consult with a loan officer and have a plan in place to become mortgage-ready within your option period before committing to rent-to-own.

-An FHA loan will typically be the easiest mortgage to qualify for because it offers the lowest credit score requirement — far lower than for a conventional loan — and requires only a 3.5% down payment.
-However, if you have special circumstances, do research tailored to your situation.
-VA and USDA loans, for example, are even easier to qualify for than an FHA loan, but are only available to certain buyers in certain circumstances.
+An FHA loan will typically be the easiest mortgage to qualify for.
+It offers the lowest credit score requirement — far lower than for a conventional loan — and requires only a 3.5% down payment.
+VA and USDA loans are even easier to qualify for than an FHA loan, but they’re only available to certain buyers.

-It’s absolutely possible, because there is no minimum income required to get a mortgage.
-Remember, what matters is your DTI, not your income.
-If you’ve saved up for a down payment, you have a decent credit score and a reasonable DTI, you should be able to find a lender that will issue you a mortgage.
+There is no minimum income required to get a mortgage.
+Remember, what matters most is your DTI, not your income.
+If you’ve saved up for a down payment and you have a decent credit score and reasonable DTI, you should be able to get a mortgage.
 Just don’t expect to buy any house, in any location, for any amount — you’ll be limited, like all homebuyers, by what you can afford.
 Our home affordability calculator can help you estimate the monthly payment and loan amounts that may work for you.

-Instead of thinking in terms of the income needed, it may help to think in terms of the down payment and monthly payments required.
-To buy a $400,000 home with a 30-year conventional loan, you would likely need at least $12,000 to cover the down payment and the ability to afford a $2,600 monthly mortgage payment.
+Instead of thinking about the income needed, it may help to think in terms of the down payment and monthly payments required.
+To buy a $400,000 home with a 30-year conventional loan, you would likely need at least $12,000 to cover the down payment, as well as the ability to afford a $3,162 monthly mortgage payment.
 Use a mortgage calculator to experiment with different loan values and see what your payments could look like.

 Today's Mortgage Rates